-- Not realize an accident occurred
+- Not realizing an accident occurred

 Regardless of why your accident occurred or why the driver fled the accident scene, your potential injuries and the steps that you take to protect your legal recovery may be the same.

-Motorcycle Hit and Run Injuries
+Common Hit and Run Injuries